Scott-Ian/Pig-Latin/README.md

 _{Tell me about the languages and tools you used to create this app.
 Assume that I know you probably used HTML and CSS.
 If you did something really cool using only HTML, point that out.}_

+## Specifications/User Stories

+_The Program does nothing to non-alphabetical characters, since they do not contain consonants or vowels_
+* Example Input: 3
+* Example Output: 3
+* _Is Complete_: _False_

+_The program adds "way" to single-letter words beginning with a vowel_
+* Example Input: i
+* Example Otput: iay
+* _I Complete_: _False_

+_For words beginning with a single consonant the program moves the consonant to the end of the word_
+* Example Input: way
+* Example Otput: ayw
+* _I Complete_: _False_

+_For words beginning with one or more consecutive consonants the program moves the consonants to the end of the word_
+* Example Input: Theodore
+* Example Otput: eodoreTh
+* _I Complete_: _False_

+_For words beginning with one or more consecutive consonants the program moves the consonants to the end of the word and adds "ay"_
+* Example Input: Theodore
+* Example Otput: eodoreThway
+* _I Complete_: _False_

+_For words beginning with "Y", treat "Y" as a consonant
+* Example Input: Yes
+* Example Otput: esYay
+* _I Complete_: _False_

+_For words beginning with "qu", the program moves "qu" to the end of the word, and does not ad "ay" or "way"_
+* Example Input: queerly
+* Example Otput: eerlyqu
+* _I Complete_: _False_

 ### License

 *{Determine the license under which this application can be used.
 See below for more details on licensing.}*